fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   layer.endEditCommand()

-The :func:`beginEditCommand` will create an internal "active" command and will record subsequent changes in vector layer.
+The :func:`beginEditCommand` method will create an internal "active" command and will record subsequent changes in vector layer.
 With the call to :func:`endEditCommand` the command is pushed onto the undo stack and the user will be able to undo/redo it from GUI.
 In case something went wrong while doing the changes, the :func:`destroyEditCommand` method will remove the command and rollback all changes done while this command was active.

-To start editing mode, there is :func:`startEditing()` method, to stop editing there are :func:`commitChanges()` and :func:`rollBack()` --- however normally you should not need these methods and leave this functionality to be triggered by the user.

 You can also use the :code:`with edit(layer)`-statement to wrap commit and rollback into a more semantic code block as shown in the example below: